Sydney Opera House Cahill walk

 Manly Beach in March

-If you’re not hungry, then take the 8-minute walk down the Corso to the beach.
-Check your timing for the return trip, and if you still have an hour or more up, your sleeve take the 20-minute walk to the waterfront to Shelly Beach.
+Check your timing for the return ferry, and if you have an hour or more up your sleeve, take the 20-minute coastal walk to Shelly Beach.

 Opera House from Milsons Point